Catherine Boulton

 Author and Presenter

-Rob is an author and presenter whose books include ‘Maths On The Back Of An Envelope’ and most recently ‘Much Ado About Numbers’ (about the maths and numbers in Shakespeare).
-He is the Director of Maths Inspiration, a national programme of theatre-based lecture shows for older teenagers, which recently celebrated its 20th anniversary.
-He is a frequent guest on BBC Radio 4’s award-winning podcast More Or Less.
+Rob is a writer and broadcaster whose publications include 'Maths On The Back Of An Envelope' and his latest work 'Much Ado About Numbers' (exploring mathematics within Shakespeare's plays).
+He leads Maths Inspiration, a national programme of theatre-style mathematical lectures designed for older secondary students, which recently marked its 20th anniversary.
+He appears regularly on BBC Radio 4's programme More Or Less.

-When Bobby Seagull calculated 45 x 400 in his head on TV, comedian Tom Allen described him as a ‘maths genius’.
-If that’s what it takes to be a genius, then most of your students can be geniuses too – whether they’re in secondary school or primary.
-And mental arithmetic isn’t just a handy life skill: it can build mathematical confidence, and it’s an excellent bridge into number theory, algebra and other areas of mathematics.
-Rob Eastaway will reveal his favourite tips, tricks and shortcuts that can bring out the genius in everyone.
+When Bobby Seagull performed a mental calculation of 45 × 400 on television, comedian Tom Allen dubbed him a 'maths genius'.
+If that's the threshold for genius status, then the vast majority of your students could achieve it too – whether in secondary or primary settings.
+Mental arithmetic is more than a practical skill; it builds mathematical confidence and provides an accessible pathway into number theory, algebra and other areas of mathematics.
+Rob Eastaway will share his favourite techniques and shortcuts that can unlock mathematical potential in everyone.